Cleaning is hard work that takes time, which is why so many of us are eager to hire someone to help.

 What about fragile, valuable, or sentimental things?

-This one is easy: Put things away!
+This one is easy: put things away!
 Additionally, you can show the house cleaner which things you’d simply rather they skipped.
-And write it down, too, so you’re not counting on their memory–or yours.
-You can even put this info right into the work agreement.
+Write it down, too, so you’re not counting on their memory—or yours.
+Better yet, include this info in the work agreement.

 Keeping your relationship as clean as your home

-In the era of working-from-home and flexible schedules, discuss whether you or other members of the household will be at home during scheduled cleanings.
+In the era of remote work and flexible schedules, discuss whether you or other members of the household will be at home during scheduled cleanings.
 If the cleaner is comfortable having people around while they work, be sure family members know to keep out of the way.

-If you want to change your cleaning schedule one week, ask well in advance!
-Don’t take it for granted that the cleaner can accommodate you.
+If you want to change your cleaning schedule one week, request the accommodation in advance.
+Don’t assume that the cleaner can adjust their schedule for you.
 If you cancel at the last minute and can’t reschedule, pay for that cleaning as planned.

 Keeping in touch, even if you’re never in the same room

-Let the house cleaner know how much their work – and your clean home – mean to you.
-Words of appreciation can go a long way, but don’t forget the standard practices of offering holiday bonuses and annual wage increases.
+Let the house cleaner know how much their work—and your clean home—mean to you.
+Words of appreciation can go a long way.
+Just don’t forget the standard practices of offering holiday bonuses and annual cost of living wage increases.